-

 Anti-cancer Agent

-KRAS G12D inhibitor 13 is a selective inhibitor targeting the KRAS G12D mutation, a critical driver in various cancers.
-This compound effectively disrupts KRAS-mediated signaling pathways, demonstrating potent anti-cancer activity.
-It serves as a valuable tool for studying the role of KRAS G12D in tumor biology and evaluating potential therapeutic strategies for KRAS-related malignancies. -
+KRAS G12D inhibitor 19 is a selective inhibitor targeting the KRAS G12D mutant protein, which plays a pivotal role in driving oncogenic signaling pathways in various cancers.
+This compound exhibits significant anti-proliferative activity against KRAS G12D-driven tumor cell lines.
+It serves as a valuable tool in cancer research, particularly for studying the efficacy of KRAS-targeted therapies and understanding the mechanistic pathways involved in KRAS-related malignancies. -